USS Perch (SS-176): Final battle

 Perch was forced to surface, and if Amatsukaze and Hatsukaze had mortally wounded her, Ushio and Sazanami had left her bordering on the line of sinking.
 Upon resurfacing, seawater flooded the pressure hull, leaked in heat and humidity made the ship's interior unbearable, and the ship was completely dead in the water.
 Damage control efforts eventually got just one of her four engines up and running, limiting Perch to just 5 knots.
 An attempt to dive was made, but it almost sank the ship then and there, and meaning the crew found out the hard way Perch was completely incapable of underwater travel and resurfaced for the last time.

 By the evening of the 3rd, the idea to simply scuttle Perch was brought up, but her crew held off the order as the crippled submarine desperately limped to repairs.
-While the crew was attempting to repair the watertight hatches on the deck, However, the Ushio and Sazanami were still on patrol duty, and happened to run into the submarine yet again.
-Sazanami chose not to attack, but Ushio fired her main battery, and as soon as the first shell hit the conning tower, several hull valves were opened in an attempt to scuttle the boat followed by her crew members jumping into the water one by one.
+While the crew was attempting to repair the watertight hatches on the deck, the Ushio and Sazanami, which were still on patrol duty, happened to run into the submarine yet again.
+Sazanami chose not to attack, but Ushio fired her main battery.
+As soon as the first shell hit the conning tower, several hull valves were opened in an attempt to scuttle the boat followed by her crew members jumping into the water one by one.
 Perch made her last dive as she slipped beneath the waves, followed by the destroyer ceasing fire.
 Perch's entire crew of 59 men escaped the ship and were struggling in the water when Ushio came to their rescue.
 All of the men were rescued by Ushio, which transported them to prison camps in the freshly captured Dutch East Indies.
 Besides 5 that died from malnutrition, all of them returned to their families on V-J Day.

 Wreck

 On 23 November 2006, Thanksgiving Day in the United States, the wreck of Perch was unexpectedly located by an international team of divers aboard MV Empress while searching for the wreck of the British heavy cruiser northwest of Bawean Island in the Java Sea.
 The expedition had hoped to locate and photograph the wreck of Exeter, sunk in the same area on 1 March 1942.
-The wreck of Perch was illegally salvaged sometime between 2006 and 2016 and no longer exists.
+The wreck of Perch was illegally salvaged sometime between 2012 and 2016 and no longer exists.
 Unlike the Dutch and British ships near her, which also were scavenged illegally, Perch was not a war grave, as she had been abandoned by her crew without fatalities.